 These websites are limited.
 The user interface is limited.
 The SEO functionality is limited.
 And, it looks unoriginal.

-You otherwise may struggle with color-schemes, layouts, and miss little details that a web designer can make sure to include.
+You otherwise may struggle with color-schemes, layouts, and miss little details that our Atlanta web design team can make sure to include.

 14. Your cousin, nephew, or close friend designed your website